hyperledger/besu-docs/docs/private-networks/how-to/configure/free-gas.md

 ### 4. Enable zero base fee if using London fork or later

-If your network is configured to use the `londonBlock` or a later hardfork, then you must also enable the `zeroBaseFee` configuration.
+If your network is configured to use the `londonBlock` or a later hard fork, then you must also enable the `zeroBaseFee` configuration.
 You must set this on all your nodes.
-Once it is set then future blocks produced by that node will set a `baseFee` of 0.
+Once it is set, future blocks produced by that node will set a `baseFee` of 0.
-This is required because the London hardfork (EIP-1559) introduced a non-zero `baseFee` into the block which normally means transactions require gas.
+This is required because the London hard fork (EIP-1559) introduced a non-zero `baseFee` into the block which normally means transactions require gas.

 ```json
 {